lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

 ### Scope:

-This is a 2 part project.
+This is a 2-part project.
 This is part one and will cover the installation and configuraiton of PolarProxy on a VM running Ubuntu.
 The goal is to create a controlled environment in a lab setting where PolarProxy is used to intercept, decrypt, and analyze TLS/SSL traffic.
 The key focus is to understand how encrypted traffic can be inspected while maintaining the integrity of communication.

 ### Tools and Technology: